lsst/dp0-1_lsst_io/tutorials-examples/index-portal-beginner.rst

 .. _Examples-DP0-1-Portal-Beginner:

 ############################################
-Beginner TAP/ADQL Usage in the Portal Aspect
+Beginner TAP Single Table Usage in the Portal Aspect
 ############################################

 **Delete all of the below and add your own stuff.**

-Now that you have seen the basic functionality of the Portal Aspect and some demonstrations of ADQL queries (in :ref:`Data-Access-Analysis-Tools-Portal-Intro`), we turn to some more advanced usage of the Portal Aspect.
+This brief tutorial will show you how to perform the same data retrieval and analysis that is shown in the 01 Tutorial Notebook (:ref:`Examples-DP0-1-Notebooks`).

 .. _Portal-Advanced-Table-Join: